 We ran our first D2C project about 10 years ago.
-It was for a business which was already selling through traditional retail channels.
+It was for a business already selling through traditional retail channels.

-D2C wasn’t completely new, but it was still thought of as quite niche and unusual.
+D2C wasn’t completely new, but it was still thought of as niche and unusual.

 So, imagine there’s us, all Marty McFly about this D2C thing.
 Younger, enthusiastic and willing to give anything a go.